cotoflux/ecomerce/readme.md

-Project to do a ecommerc fully with javascript
+This project is to create en ecomerce web with a full Javascript programed entirelly in Vanila.